 There was a combination of live and pre-recorded interviews about a survey which uncovered the formula for family bliss.

 I spoke to stations in London and the South East, Yorkshire, Manchester, Sunderland, Glasgow and Leicester among others.
 If you’re listening to local radio over the next couple of days, you may hear me!

 I really enjoyed the experience – well, I have a face for radio – but was exhausted by the end of it.
 There still wasn’t time to put my feet up though.
 I needed to get back to Sussex for an evening event.

 The event in question was The Sussex Digital Awards and I was up for one of them.
-Once home, there was time for a cup of tea, quick change of clothes and handover of the kids to my parents and Kate and I were off.
+Once home, there was time for a cup of tea, a quick change of clothes and handover of the kids to my parents and Kate and I were off.

 The ceremony took place at the rather posh Pelham House in Lewes.
 It was great to meet Zoe from Jugglingonrollerskates shortly after we arrived.
-It’s alway nice to put a friendly face to a name and I felt much more at ease with someone I ‘knew’ from the internet there!
+It’s always nice to put a friendly face to a name and I felt much more at ease with someone I ‘knew’ from the internet there!

 After a meal and ice breaker quiz with the other friendly folk at our table the awards started.
 My category was first – back came the butterflies.
 The bronze and silver winners were announced and I was starting to feel relieved.
 It looked like I wouldn’t have to get up and talk!

 Then they got to the gold and started to describe someone who sounded suspiciously like me.
 I couldn’t believe it – I was up against some excellent bloggers and hadn’t assumed I would even make the top three.